UACES Facebook Miller County, Arkansas Extension Programs

 The new Arkansas Farm Animal Veterinarian Directory is now available.
 This directory is based on a veterinary survey conducted in March.
 To any veterinarians that did not turn in their survey and would like to be included, please contact Heidi Ward, DVM, PhD, Assistant Professor and Veterinarian with the University of Arkansas System Division of Agriculture (501-671-2162) directly.
 Paper copies will be available at the Arkansas Cattlemen's Association Convention at the end of August for producers.

-Accurate estimation of cotton yield while in the field is an important skill for growers, consultants, and Extension agents.
-Preharvest estimation of cotton yield can help growers to determine their return on investment, assess weather-related damages, and adjust crop management.
-Although experienced eyes can provide a rough estimate by simply scanning the field, taking a few simple in-field measurements can reduce inaccuracies.
-This publication will outline the steps to calculate a reliable estimate of cotton yield.
-From University of Florida.
+Accurate estimation of cotton yield while in the field is an important skill for growers, consultants, and extension agents.
+Preharvest estimation of cotton yield can help growers determine their return on investment, assess weather-related damages, and adjust crop management.
+Although experienced eyes can get a rough estimate by simply scanning the field, taking a few simple in-field measurements can reduce inaccuracies.
+The Estimating Cotton Yield publication from the University of FLorida outlines the steps to calculate a reliable estimate of cotton yield.

 Family and Consumer Sciences